Pinn-nu/websearch-portal/backend/README.md

 ## Development

-- Frontend code is in the `genai-webapp-frontend` directory
+- Frontend code is in the `src` directory
-- Backend code is in the `genai-webapp-backend` directory
+- Backend code is in the `backend` directory
 - Components use shadcn/ui library
 - Styling is done with Tailwind CSS